Finding Fennells

 Hollidaysburg, PA., 16648, USA.
 E-mail to Jtdeco@aol.com.

-Ruby is a genealogy buff.
+Ruby is a genealogy buff, living in New Brunswick.
 Readers are invited to send their New Brunswick genealogical queries to her at rmcusack@nbnet.nb.ca.
 When E-Mailing please put Yesteryear Families in the Subject line.
-Please include in the query, your name and postal address as someone reading the newspaper, may have information to share with you but not have access to E-mail.
+Please include in the query, your E-mail address.
 Queries should be no more than 45 words in length.